sorsore/sorsore/README.md

 # Sorsore
-A powerful fork of wagtail designed and developed for Persian speakers so that they can easily produce their web pages.
+Sorsore is a fork of crx that fixes most of the problems in crx Also, Persian language is fully supported in Sorsore And as a result, Iranian users can easily produce and develop their web pages.

 They will be available soon
 |